Pennsylvania

 Application of Economic Loss Doctrine

-The Dittman case likely simplifies the economic loss analysis and supersedes previous case law articulating standards for the doctrine.
-Already, one federal district court in Pennsylvania utilized the streamlined Dittman test.
-See New Berry, Inc. v.
-Manitoba Corp., No. 2:18-CV-01528-MJH, 2019 WL 452493, at *4–*5 (W.D.
+The Dittman case effectively simplifies the economic loss analysis and supersedes previous case law articulating standards for the doctrine.
+Multiple federal courts have since utilized the streamlined Dittman test.
+See, e.g., Value Drug Co. v.
+Only One Hub, Ink., No. 3:23-CV-00263, 2024 WL 3293615, at *7 (W.D.
+Pa.
+July 3, 2024) (discussing the streamlined Dittman approach and highlighting that the proper analysis “turns on the determination of the source of the duty plaintiff claims the defendant owed”); New Berry, Inc. v.
+Manitoba Corp., No. 2:18-CV-01528-MJH, 2019 WL 452493, at *4–5 (W.D.
 Pa.
 Feb.
 5, 2019) (finding that a defective product claim was barred by the economic loss rule because the standards for the product that were allegedly breached were contained in the contract and not in an independent duty).

 Expansion from Products Liability

 Pennsylvania courts have applied the doctrine in various construction cases.
 See, e.g., Elliott-Lewis Corp. v.
 Skanska USA Bldg., Inc., No. CIV.A.
 14-03865, 2015 WL 4545362, at *1 (E.D.
 Pa.
-July 28, 2015) (dismissing negligence claim by architects and engineers against manufacturers and supplier’s components on a project); Bilt-Rite Contractors, Inc. v.
-Architectural Studio, 866 A.2d 270, 285 (Pa.
-2005) (holding that the economic loss rule did not bar a contractors’ negligent misrepresentation suit against an architect).
+July 28, 2015) (dismissing negligence claim by architects and engineers against manufacturers and supplier’s components on a project); Bilt-Rite Contractors, Inc., 866 A.2d at 285 (holding that the economic loss rule did not bar a contractors’ negligent misrepresentation suit against an architect).
 Again, however, the analyses in these previous construction cases are likely superseded by Dittman.

 Enforceability of No Damages for Delay Clauses

 No damages for delay clauses are enforceable in Pennsylvania.
 James Corp. v.
 N. Allegheny Sch.
 Dist., 938 A.2d 474, 484 (Pa.
 Commw.
 Ct.
 2007).
 Pennsylvania courts recognize however, that such exculpatory provisions cannot be raised as a defense where “(1) there is an affirmative or positive interference by the owner with the contractor’s work, or (2) there is a failure on the part of the owner to act on some essential manner necessary to the prosecution of the work.”
-Id. at 484 (finding that owner “failed to act in an essential manner under the contract.”).
-See also Gasparini Excavating Co. v.
+Id. at 484 (finding that owner “failed to act in an essential manner under the contract.”); see also Gasparini Excavating Co. v.
 Pa.
 Turnpike Comm’n., 187 A.2d 157, 161-62 (Pa.
-1963).
-In John Spearly Construction, Inc. v.
-Penns Valley Area School District, the school district argued that it should not be responsible for delays as a result of a no damages for delay clause.
-121 A.3d 593, 602 (Pa.
+1963); John Spearly Constr., Inc. v.
+Penns Valley Area Sch.
+Dist., 121 A.3d 593, 602–03 (Pa.
 Commw.
 Ct.
-2015).
-The court disagreed, finding that the district actively interfered with the project, and stating that such a clause “will not be enforced if a school district, or its agent, either took positive action not reasonably anticipated under the contract, or failed to act as needed for a project to progress.”
-Id. at 603.
+2015) (holding a no damages for delay clause “will not be enforced if a school district, or its agent, either took positive action not reasonably anticipated under the contract, or failed to act as needed for a project to progress”).

 Strict Interpretation of Contract